SlouchyButton/postgresql-setup/README.md

 - autoconf-archive

 ## Maintainer notes
-- Be careful about paths.
+Be careful about paths.
 Your might need to tweak paths either in configure files, or in code based on your environment.
+- Line 49 of `/bin/postgresql-setup` in function `builddir_source ()` has to
+  be changed to location of your project - otherwise system path will get hardcoded into resulting script, so you won't be able to run your build without full installation into system paths
+    - For example Line 49 should be `. "/postgresql-setup/$file"` if your
+      working project is located at `/postgresql-setup`
+    - *Do NOT commit/merge this change*

 ### Build instructions
 1. `autoreconf -vfi`